Top 5 Best Nightclubs in Seattle in 2023

 What are the best places to go day drinking in Seattle?

-The best spots for day drinking include: The Spots, Bottlehouse, Citizen Cafe, Stoup Brewing, King’s Hardware, Old Stove Brewing Company
+The best spots for day drinking include: The Spots, Bottlehouse, Citizen Cafe, Stoup Brewing, King’s Hardware, and Old Stove Brewing Company.

 What are the best EDM clubs in Seattle?